zoldax/PulseQueryViewer/README.md

 ## 📤 Outputs
 - Console output of the parsed data with color-coded information.
 - A CSV file of the parsed data (if specified with the `-c` option).
+- Markdown file of parsed data (if specified).

 ## 🎯 Functionalities and Key Functions
 - **load_json:** Loads the JSON Pulse exported Dashboard file and extracts the queries and dashboard name.
 - **extract_queries:** Extracts query information and populates the results list.
 - **write_csv:** Writes the results to a CSV file.
+- **write_markdown:** Writes the results to a md file.
 - **print_results:** Prints the results to the console with color-coded output.
 - **log_and_exit:** Logs an error message to ERROR.log, prints it to the console, and exits the script.

 ## 🚫 Error Handling
 The script includes error handling for various scenarios such as missing input files, incorrect file extensions, and issues during file processing.
-All errors are logged to `ERROR.log`.
+All errors are logged to `PulseQueryViewer.log`.

 ## 📝 Notes
 - Make sure that the input JSON file follows the QRadar Pulse Dashboard export format.